Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

-How to Defend a Guillotine Choke
+How to Get Out of a Guillotine Choke

 The guillotine choke is a staple of the closed guard position, but it's also frequently used against a takedown.
-Both applications of the technique are among the most commonly seen moves in jiu jitsu, especially in no-gi or MMA training.
+Both applications of the technique are among the most commonly seen moves in jiu-jitsu, especially in no-gi or MMA training.
 While the gi makes it a little tougher to catch the guillotine, it still persists, and a general defensive strategy is well worth pursuing.
 This tutorial will cover defense against the basic guillotine grip, both on the ground and (starting) on the feet.

-Start by addressing this, by throwing your right arm as far over their left shoulder as possible, and flush with your partner's neck.
+Start by addressing this by throwing your right arm as far over their left shoulder as possible and flush with your partner's neck.
 Your target here is to grip the bottom of your partner's right shoulder blade with your fingertips.
 This is generally a lot further than you might think is necessary if you've never done this move before, so be sure to reach as far as you can at first until you find the right spot.
-This should bring your shoulder forward, and keep your biceps flush with your partner's neck.
-It is important that you lean strongly to your right here, so that your partner ends up on their right (wrong) side.
-Note: it's helpful here to tripod up somewhat, so that your right foot props your whole body up and to the right angle you're looking for.)
+This should bring your shoulder forward and keep your biceps flush with your partner's neck.
+It is important that you lean strongly to your right here so that your partner ends up on their right (wrong) side.
+(Note: It's helpful here to tripod up somewhat so that your right foot props your whole body up and to the right angle you're looking for.)

 Standing Guillotine Defense

-There are a great deal many similar elements with the defense to the guillotine on the feet to those we've already covered from the guard.
+There are plenty of similar elements with the defense to the guillotine on the feet to those we've already covered from the guard.
 Once again, your partner is using their right arm to snake around your head, simply making a fist (not using any of these fancy variations), and grabbing their wrist with their left hand.
 Here, it pays to start by addressing the arm around your neck first, as you can't simply shift your weight as you can when your partner's back is on the mat.
 Pull downward on their wrist in order to create a hair of "breathing room" (remember that the flow of blood to the brain is what is going to put you to sleep, though), and throw your right arm all the way over their shoulder and neck, just like before.

 Defending a guillotine used to be a mystery to me, as I started BJJ during an era when the dissemination of information wasn't 1/100th as effective as it is today.
-As a result, I was delighted to learn that not only could I defend the choke, but I could also turn the move into my own choke, opportunistically countering their move into my own advantage.
-This is, by far, my favorite type of jiu jitsu: allowing someone to think they have the upper hand, then flipping it on them.
+As a result, I was delighted to learn that not only could I defend the choke, but I could also turn the move into my own choke, opportunistically countering their move to my own advantage.
+This is, by far, my favorite type of jiu-jitsu: allowing someone to think they have the upper hand, then flipping it on them.
 As always, let me know if these techniques work for you!